Boyfriend (Tegan and Sara song): Critical reception

 Music blog Idolator gave the song a 7.3/10 based on three contributors' reviews.
 "The duo aren't just simply sticking with what they do best this time around," writes Robbie Daw, who graded the song an 8/10, "they're fine-tuning it."
-Mike Wass also awarded the song an 8/10 and described the song as "joyous and anthemic — albeit with a bittersweet edge" while also praising the unique perspective.
-A more mixed review came from the blog's Carl Williott (6/10), who expressed himself "disappointed" in the song's "glossy" pop sound but appreciated the twins' presence on the track.
+Mike Wass also awarded the song an 8/10 and described the song as "joyous and anthemic—albeit with a bittersweet edge" while also praising the unique perspective.
+A more mixed review came from the blog's Carl Williott, who graded the song a 6/10, expressing that he was "disappointed" in the song's "glossy" pop sound but appreciated the twins' presence on the track.

 Jenn Pelly of Pitchfork wrote that the chorus "plants itself firmly into your skull" and that it is "inspiring" the way Tegan and Sara "come into their own" on the song.
 In an advance review of the album, Christopher Bohlsen of Renowned for Sound cited "Boyfriend" as a "great example of the sheer quality of the sisters' writing" for their ability to "cut right to the emotional heart of the concept."
 Bohlsen also praised Kurstin's production and the "gendered" language.